Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 });
 ```

-Because we are dealing with state here there is another option which is to override the Parser's
+Because we are dealing with state here, there is another option, which is to override the Parser's
 [reset method](https://chevrotain.io/documentation/11_1_1/classes/CstParser.html#reset).
-This is normally suitable for state that needs to be reset every time **new input** provided to the parser.
+This is normally suitable for state that needs to be reset every time **new input** is provided to the parser.

 ```javascript
 class FixedSideEffectsParser extends CstParser {